-Georgian Bay Bunkies
+Georgian Bay Bunkies and Sauna

-As the next generation of a family - with a cottage on an island in Georgian Bay - grows, they realize that it is time to add bunkies that reflect their environmental values, allowing Sustainable to focus on the use of natural materials, inside and out, to better connect with the surrounding natural environment.
+As the next generation of a family - with a cottage on an island in Georgian Bay - grows, they realize that it is time to add bunkies and a sauna that reflect their environmental values, allowing Sustainable to focus on the use of natural materials, inside and out, to better connect with the surrounding natural environment.

 Bunkie 1 accommodates a bedroom for two, with joined or separated beds, a bathroom, a coffee station, and a generous living room /studio - with generous decks outside.